Speaker Bios

 Speaker Bio

-Description: This session will review the CRAFT approach which has shown success in use with problem gamblers, is responsive to concerned significant other’s self-care needs, and supports the problem gambler’s recovery process.
-CRAFT’s effectiveness is dependent on family members and professional’s basic awareness, knowledge and understanding of the techniques and appropriate implementation of key interventions within the approach.
+Description: This session will review the CRAFT approach which has shown success in use with problem gamblers, is responsive to concerned significant others' self-care needs, and supports the problem gambler’s recovery process.
+CRAFT’s effectiveness is dependent on family members' and professionals' basic awareness, knowledge and understanding of the techniques and appropriate implementation of key interventions within the approach.

 Building Resilience Through Advocacy in Gambling Recovery